 Broken lock handle on casement window

-A quick learner from Anchorage, Alaska says:
+Quick Learner from Anchorage, Alaska

 I'm hoping to order a replacement lock handle (and associated lock mechanism) for a casement window.
 My daughter broke the handle by pulling on it too hard.
 After looking at your parts, I believe you're the manufacturer of my window, but don't know for sure.
 I've attached pictures of the window and parts for you to look at.
 Could you please confirm that you are in fact the manufacturer, and let me know what replacement part needs to be ordered.